Bradley24798/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines-print last 10 lines of /etc/passwd
 5-firstlines- display first 10 lines
-6-third_line - read thrid line of the file iacta
+6-third_line - read thrid line of the file iacta 7-file - add a file with a complicated name